 Unless your car can update its software by itself (Tesla, some BMWs and a few other brands) then it may need a software update to fix security flaws.
 This may require a trip to the dealer, so speak to them.

-Here’s a list of cars affected by the Megamos hack:
+This whole issue isn’t new either, here’s a list of cars that were affected by the Megamos hack back in 2015:

 #4 even if you don’t have a keyless entry car, don’t leave valuable stuff in it